FarhanAsfar/Leetcode-Problems/README.md

 ## **Leetcode-Problems**
 Here I will be uploading problems and solutions of leetcode(also from other platforms).

-The topics the repo will contain-
+This repository will contain the following topics-
 - Binary Search
 - Recursion